sdmjf/HomoP-CN_and_Chinese_homophone_restoration_LLM/README.md

 6. Pinyin-enhanced alone prompt cannot assist in restoration.
 Besides, CoT cannot function well in small models, compared to few-shot learning.
 The MoT(few-shot + explicitly memory chain) can perform at optimal performance

+If you are interested in our paper, you can direct access to our paper: link (the paper link currently is not accessible to public)
+Citation information is coming soon